 Showrunner Chad Feehan Explains Why Lawmen: Bass Reeves Has No Connection To 1883 - Exclusive

-Fans of Taylor Sheridan have been eagerly awaiting his latest series, "Lawmen: Bass Reeves," ever since his hit "Yellowstone" origin story "1883" aired its final episode back in early 2022.
+Fans of Taylor Sheridan were eager to watch his 2023 limited series "Lawmen: Bass Reeves," ever since his hit "Yellowstone" origin story "1883" aired its final episode back in early 2022.
 At the time, "Bass Reeves" was thought to be an extension of "1883," which featured Tim McGraw and Faith Hill as the first generation of Duttons to lay claim to the expansive Yellowstone ranch.
 But in the end, it turned out to be unrelated to "1883" or any other show in the "Yellowstone" universe Sheridan has created.

-In fact, Sheridan passed the reins of the series, which is now streaming on Paramount+, to Chad Feehan — a rising star in the industry who takes top billing as creator/showrunner of the small-screen dramatization of the real-life Reeves, who was the first Black Deputy U.S. Marshal west of the Mississippi River in the late 1800s.
-(Sheridan is still an executive producer of the series that stars David Oyelowo, Dennis Quaid, and Donald Sutherland.)
+In fact, Sheridan passed the reins of the Paramount+ series to Chad Feehan — a rising star in the industry who took top billing as creator/showrunner of the small-screen dramatization of the real-life Reeves, who was the first Black Deputy U.S. Marshal west of the Mississippi River in the late 1800s.
+(Sheridan was still an executive producer of the series, which starred David Oyelowo, Dennis Quaid, and Donald Sutherland.)

 During an exclusive interview with Looper, Feehan briefly explained how "Lawmen: Bass Reeves" lost its connection to "1883" once he took charge of the eight-episode limited series.
 "That was before my time, so I wasn't really a part of those conversations," he said, adding, "When I was hired, there was a brief conversation about whether there was an '1883' tie-in that I wanted to do in my storytelling, saying, 'You have the freedom to do that.
 But if there's not, you don't have to.'
 Once I decided where the story began and ended, we took that and ran with it."